-- 1. Analyze the periodicity of a function and formulate the same as a combination of sine and cosine using Fourier series. - 2.
+- 1. Recognize the periodicity of a function and formulate the same as a combination of sine and cosine using Fourier series. - 2.
 Apply Fourier transform to convert the function in time domain into a sum of sine waves of different frequencies, each of which represents a frequency component. - 3.
-Demonstrate the function in frequency domain whenever the function is defined in time domain through Laplace transforms. - 4.
-Apply the Z-transform to convert a discrete-time signal, which is a sequence of real or complex numbers, into a complex frequency domain representation. - 5.
-Exemplify the concepts of partial differential equations and able to apply them to solve real scenarios.
+Formulate a function in frequency domain whenever the function is defined in time domain through Laplace transforms. - 4.
+Use Z-transform to convert a discrete-time signal, which is a sequence of real or complex numbers, into a complex frequency domain representation. - 5.
+Understand the concepts of partial differential equations and able to apply them to solve real scenarios.

 CO No PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 PO11 PO12 PSO1 PSO2

-1 1 2 - - - - - - - - - - 1 2
+1 2 2

-2 1 2 - - - - - - - - - - 1 2
+2 2 2

-3 1 2 - - - - - - - - - - 1 2
+3 2 2

-4 1 2 - - - - - - - - - - 1 2
+4 2 2

-5 1 2 - - - - - - - - - - 1 2
+5 2 2